JuliaLang/julia/doc/src/manual/functions.md

 using dot syntax (`x.a`) in addition to the regular indexing syntax (`x[1]`).

-## Assignment destructuring and Multiple Return Values
+## Destructuring Assignment and Multiple Return Values

-A comma-separated list of variables (optionally wrapped in parentheses) can appear on the left side of an assignment: the value on the right side is _destructured_ by iterating over and assigned to each variable in turn:
+A comma-separated list of variables (optionally wrapped in parentheses) can appear on the left side of an assignment: the value on the right side is _destructured_ by iterating over and assigning to each variable in turn:

 ```jldoctest
 julia> (a,b,c) = 1:3